 This collection provides a deep engagement with the political implication of Black Lives Matter.
 This book covers a broad range of topics using a variety of methods and epistemological approaches.

-In the 21st Century, the killings of Black Americans have sparked a movement to end the brutality against Black bodies.
-In 2013, #BlackLivesMatter would later become a movement building project led by Alicia Garza, Patrisse Cullors, and Opal Tometi.
-This movement began after the acquittal of George Zimmerman, who murdered 17-year old Trayvon Martin.
-That movement has continued to fight for racial justice and has experienced a resurgence following the 2020 slayings of Ahmaud Arbery, George Floyd, Breonna Taylor, Sean Reed, Tony McDade, and David McAtee among others.
+In the twenty-first century, the killings of Black Americans have sparked a movement to end the brutality against Black bodies.
+In 2013, #BlackLivesMatter would become a movement-building project led by Alicia Garza, Patrisse Cullors, and Opal Tometi.
+This movement began after the acquittal of George Zimmerman, who murdered 17-year-old Trayvon Martin.
+The movement has continued to fight for racial justice and has experienced a resurgence following the 2020 slayings of Ahmaud Arbery, George Floyd, Breonna Taylor, Sean Reed, Tony McDade, and David McAtee among others.
 The continued protests raise questions about how we can end this vicious cycle and lead Blacks to a state of normalcy in the United States.
 In other words, how can we make any advances made by Black Lives Matter stick?